vuejs/docs/src/api/directives.md

 - **Details:**

   Updates the element's [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent).
-If you need to update the part of `textContent`, you should use `{{ mustache }}` interpolations.
+If you need to update the part of `textContent`, you should use [mustache interpolations](/guide/template-syntax.html#text) instead

 - **Example:**